Stonecrop family (Crassulaceae)

 Cultivation: Full sun to light shade, mesic to dry conditions, and a loamy or rocky soil are preferred.
 Like other Sedum spp., this stonecrop has a Crassula Acid Metabolism (CAM), which enables it to withstand droughty weather.

-Range & Habitat: Whorled Stonecrop occasionally escapes from cultivation and has naturalized in several counties, particularly in the northeast region of Illinois (see Distribution Map).
+Range & Habitat: The introduced Whorled Stonecrop occasionally escapes from cultivation and has naturalized in several counties, particularly in the northeast region of Illinois (see Distribution Map).
 However, outside of flower gardens, it is still uncommon.
 Habitats include open woodlands, vacant lots, roadsides, city parks, and waste ground.
 Most Sedum spp. are adapted to upland rocky areas, but this stonecrop has yet to escape into this type of habitat.
 Whorled Stonecrop is native to Asia.

 Faunal Associations: Little is known about floral-faunal relationships for Sedum spp., especially when they have been introduced from abroad.
 Insects that feed on these plants include Aphis sedi (Sedum Aphid) and Altica foliacea (Apple Flea Beetle).
 According to Müller (1873/1883), the flowers of old-world Sedum spp. are visited by various bees, wasps, Syrphid flies, and Muscoid flies; these insects are attracted to the nectar or pollen.
 The Eastern Chipmunk has been known to feed on the fleshy roots of a native stonecrop (Sedum ternatum).